 Vegetables and fruits contain many vitamins, minerals, fiber, antioxidants, and phytochemicals (plant nutrients).
 In combination, these nutrients may help keep your prostate healthy naturally.
 Eat at least five servings of vegetables and fruits per day.
-Choose fruits and vegetables from all color categories (green, yellow/orange, red/purple, and white) to get a good variety of cancer-fighting phytochemicals.
+Choose fruits and vegetables from all color categories (green, yellow/orange, red/purple, and white) to get a good variety of prostate-healthy phytochemicals.

 It is important to eat a variety of colorful vegetables and fruits.
-Certain foods have been studied specifically for prostate cancer.

 2. Eat more legumes (beans, peas, and lentils) and whole grains.